X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 will be 16-bit operations.
 The CPU reads two bytes at a time with LDA, writes two bytes at a time with STA, and all math involving .A is 16 bits wide.

-Likewise, whenn **x** is clear, the .X and .Y index registers are 16 bits wide.
+Likewise, when **x** is clear, the .X and .Y index registers are 16 bits wide.
 INX and INY will now count up to 65535, and indexed instructions like `LDA addr,X` can now cover 64K.